KaiWalter/message-distribution/README.md

 With this repository I want to evaluate and performance test various asynchronous message distribution options with **Azure** resources and hosting platforms.

+## TL;DR conclusion

+Running the same payload profile through Azure Functions and ASP.NET Core with Dapr (both C#) ...

+_as of 2022-11-02_

+... shows that :

+- processing time E2E : Dapr only needs 80% of time Functions need
+- total runtime durations aggregated : Dapr only needs 10% of Functions request processing time (duration of request within Dapr sidecar was not measured, but would not have a significant increase)

+## Approach

+- a Function App generates a test data payload (e.g. with 10'000 orders) and puts those in a blob storage
+- this Function App is then be triggered to schedule all orders at one time on an ingress Service Bus queue - either for Functions or for Dapr
+-

 ## create environment

 **Azure Dev CLI** is used to create the environment: